The Importance of Writing a Memorable Social Work Personal Statement

-- An acknowledgment that you understand the demands a career in social work will put your life, emotions and heart.
+- An acknowledgment that you understand the demands that a career in social work will put on your life, emotions, and heart.

 These topics should be covered in any general social work personal statement.
 If you’re given a prompt that doesn’t include these types of things, follow the prompt instead.